- Blog Categories

 Let’s look at what wastage is, its different forms, and how value stream mapping reduces it.

-Any activity or step in a value stream sequence that does not provide value for the client is usually considered waste.
+Any activity or step in a value stream sequence that does not provide value for the client is usually considered a waste.
 Waste is any value stream procedure the consumer does not want to pay for.

 There are seven different forms of waste creation in lean manufacturing.